 Navi Announces Fresh Talent for Junior Counter-Strike 2 Squad

-I’m extremely excited for this new chapter and grateful for the trust and opportunity.
+(Also, before we get to the headlines: I’m incredibly eager for this new chapter, and even more grateful for the trust and opportunity.)
 Let’s get to work!”

-This roster refresh comes after NAVI launched open tryouts for Counter-Strike 2 prospects in August 2025, targeting ambitious talents between 15 and 17 years old.
-The move was part of a strategic pivot, following the organization’s sale of its previous junior squad to FUT Esports on August 1, 2025, for an undisclosed sum.
+This roster overhaul makes sense as NAVI initiated open tryouts for Counter-Strike 2 prospects in August of 2025, with a focus on hungry talent aged between 15 and 17 years old.
+The manoeuvre was part of a planned strategic change, shortly after selling the organisation’s former junior team to FUT Esports on August 1, 2025 for an undisclosed fee.

-The year 2025 has marked a rollercoaster of triumphs and transitions for Natus Vincere in the Counter-Strike ecosystem, blending elite performances with roster shake-ups.
+2025 has been a rollercoaster of victories and changes for Natus Vincere in the СSGO universe, with top-level play entwined with shuffle.

-Standout moments include a commanding 2-0 victory over Ninjas in Pyjamas in the grand finals of StarLadder StarSeries Fall 2025, clinching a $200,000 prize purse.
-NAVI earned its spot via a strong Valve Regional Standings ranking from July 2025, placing it among the global top 10 at the time.
+Highlights include a dominant 2-0 victory over Ninjas in Pyjamas in the grand final of StarLadder StarSeries Fall 2025 to claim a $200,000 prize fund.
+NAVI qualified off the back of a decent Valve Regional Standings placing from July 2025, where it was in the top 10 internationally at that point.

-The squad also notched impressive runner up finishes at the Thunderpick World Championship 2025 and a solid fourth place at Intel Extreme Masters Cologne 2025.
-NAVI came agonizingly close to the $1 million (~£761,600) ESL Grand Slam Season 5 prize, finishing as the second highest qualifier behind Team Vitality.
+The team also finished runners-up at the Thunderpick World Championship 2025 and an admirable fourth place at Intel Extreme Masters Cologne 2025.
+NAVI was a hair’s breadth away from the $1 million (~£761,600) prize of the ESL Grand Slam Season 5 ending as runner-up to Team Vitality.

 Daniel Davis